 Google’s Chromebooks get a small makeover.
 Literally.

-On a Chromebook, your customization options are very limited.
+On Chrome OS, your customization options are very limited.
 You can only change a few things that can give it some personalization.

 Specifically, I’m talking about the background on your desktop.
 Also known as the wallpaper.